LukasForst/DSS/handins/1/README.md

  For that reason just one thread can access the storage.
  This results in the atomicity of the operation "Distribute message if not seen previously".

-If all peers are connected, then they eventually receive set, but not necessarily in the same order.
+If all peers are connected, then they eventually receive the same set of messages but not necessarily in the same order.